Citation, DOI, disclosures and article data

-Lobar pneumonia, also known as non-segmental pneumonia or focal non-segmental pneumonia 7, is a radiological pattern associated with homogenous and fibrinosuppurative consolidation of one or more lobes of a lung in response to bacterial pneumonia.
+Lobar pneumonia, also known as non-segmental pneumonia or focal non-segmental pneumonia 7, is a radiological pattern associated with homogeneous and fibrinosuppurative consolidation of one or more lobes of a lung in response to bacterial pneumonia.

 The radiological appearance of lobar pneumonia is not specific to any single causative organism, although there are organisms which classically have a radiological presentation of lobar pneumonia.
 Streptococcus pneumoniae (also known as pneumococcus) is the most common causative organism of lobar pneumonia.

-Pneumonia is the most common cause of death due to infectious diseases in the United States, with an incidence 11.6 per 1000 persons/year reported in one study 4.
+Pneumonia is the most common cause of death due to infectious diseases in the United States, with an incidence of 11.6 per 1000 persons/year reported in one study 4.
 Incidence is higher at the extremes of age.

 Key features on physical examination are dullness to percussion in a lobar pattern, bronchial breathing, and adventitious breath sounds.
 A pleural rub and reduced expansion on the affected side may be present 5.

-Consolidation in lobar pneumonia mainly affect the alveolar air spaces.
+Consolidation in lobar pneumonia mainly affects the alveolar air spaces.
 There is characteristic relative sparing of the bronchi, creating the appearance of air bronchograms.
-The lobar distribution of consolidation occurs because of the spread of infection across segmental boundaries - this is facilitated by the pores of Kohn and the canals of Lambert 3 - although limited by pleural boundaries.
+The distribution of consolidation is lobar because of the spread of infection across segmental boundaries - facilitated by the pores of Kohn and the canals of Lambert 3 - although limited by pleural boundaries.

 The most common cause of lobar pneumonia is Streptococcus pneumoniae.
 Other causative organisms that may cause a lobar pattern include 1: